Dolores Park

 What you need to know

-Dolores Park covers 16 acres in the Mission District, bounded by 18th, 20th, Dolores, and Church streets.
-The land was a Jewish cemetery before the city bought it in 1905 and opened it as a park in 1906.
-After the 1906 earthquake, the park served as a refugee camp for displaced San Franciscans.
-The most recent major renovation finished in 2016.
+A 16-acre park in the Mission District, bounded by 18th, 20th, Dolores, and Church streets.
+The land was a Jewish cemetery before the city bought it in 1905 and opened it as a park in 1906; after the 1906 earthquake it served as a refugee camp.

 What’s There

-People come to spread out a blanket, hang out, and eat food from the nearby Mission spots.
-The Bi-Rite Creamery line snakes down 18th Street on weekends, and vendors sell tamales, beer, and edibles on the grass (technically not permitted, broadly tolerated).
+People come to spread out a blanket and eat food from the nearby Mission spots.
+The Bi-Rite Creamery line snakes down 18th Street on weekends, and vendors sell tamales, beer, and edibles on the grass.
+Weekend afternoons are busiest when the sun hits the south-facing hill; weekday mornings are quiet.
+The park gets cold once the fog rolls in, so bring a layer.

 Getting There

-J-Church Muni to 18th Street stop (drops you at the park’s edge).
+The Muni J-Church runs along the western edge and drops you at the 18th Street stop.
 16th Street BART is a 10-minute walk east.
-The 33-Ashbury/18th bus runs along 18th Street.
-The Valencia Street bike lane connects directly.
+The 33-Ashbury/18th bus runs along 18th.
+Street parking is nearly impossible on weekends.

 Explore Nearby